Remiswl/necromunda_symfony/README.md

 * Settings
 	* Injuries: make impossible to have a maxD66 < minD66
 * Finish create database (see details below)
+* Controllers: test all routes and add createNotfoundExceptions

 Next steps:
 * add equipment to gangers?